OGRECave/ogre-imgui/README.md

 ## TODO ##

 * Add proper comments
-* Test it with D3D 11 render system.
 * Test it with other versions of Ogre
+* Add support for D3D9 render system
+* Add support for GL render system